 JWST Engineering Database Browser

 The JWST engineering database is an archive repository of engineering telemetry, or time-dependent status information about science instruments and the spacecraft itself.
-Telemetry associated with specific measurements, tagged with mnemonics, may be queried through a Portal interface.
+Telemetry associated with specific measurements, tagged with mnemonics, may be queried through the Engineering Database interface.
 You may access this interface in one of two ways:

-- Direct your browser to the JWST Engineering Database Interface, or
+- Direct your browser to the JWST Engineering Database Portal, or

 - After a Portal search for science data, click the EDB icon in any row of the results table: